Sylius/Sylius/docs/plugins/plugin-development-guide/specification.rst

             And I mark it as available on demand
             And I save my changes
-            Then I should be notified that it has been successfully edited And this product variant should be available on demand
+            Then I should be notified that it has been successfully edited And this variant should be available on demand

 What is really important, usually you don't need to write the whole Behat scenario on your own!
 In the example above only 2 steps would need a custom implementation.
 Rest of them can be easily reused from **Sylius** Behat system.